Peace Through Side Payments: The models

+\global\long \supp{\mathrm{{supp}}} In this section, we describe the formal setup of the bribing model.
+Since the requesting model shares the same underlying environment and information structure, differing only in the direction of the payment, the description is omitted here for brevity.

-\global\long \supp{\mathrm{{supp}}} Two risk neutral players, player 1 (he) and 2 (she), are about to attend an all-pay auction before which player 1 can offer a take-it-or-leave-it bribe $b$ to player 2.
-If player 2 accepts the bribe, then she exits the auction and player 1 wins the object with zero price; otherwise, both players enter into the auction and compete with each other non-cooperatively.
+Two risk-neutral players, player 1 (he) and player 2 (she), are about to participate in an all-pay auction.
+Before the auction begins, player 1 can offer a take-it-or-leave-it bribe $b$ to player 2.
+If player 2 accepts the bribe, she exits the auction and player 1 wins the object at zero cost; otherwise, both players enter the auction and compete non-cooperatively.
+The standard all-pay auction format is assumed; in particular, ties are broken by a fair coin flip.